santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

 - 7/9/22
   Guess what, we got the hire me page working! and now its called hire me, no longer about me.
-I am done with all the main features! now just gotta go through the TODOs and get it up and rocking.
+I am done with all the main features! now just gotta go through the TO DOs and get it up and rocking.

+- 4/10/22
+  I haven't been afk, i just forgot to add progress here.
+  Basically, i've been massively polishing the page ever since last time.
+I've also had a long period of pause due to "life" reasons.
+Wont go into detail.
+  Mobile fully works! and the page is also fully deployed and usable from https://santiagoesmeral.github.io/ Currently i'm just polishing it up.
+Changing things which dont make too much sense and all, you know?